 Most people recover completely from this type of thyroiditis.
 Generally the thyroiditis resolves by itself within a few months, but sometimes it comes back or, more rarely, damages enough of the thyroid gland to cause permanent hypothyroidism.

-Aspirin or other nonsteroidal anti-inflammatory drugs (NSAIDs) can relieve the pain and inflammation.
-In severe cases, doctors may recommend corticosteroids, such as prednisone, which are gradually decreased over 6 to 8 weeks.
+Aspirin or other nonsteroidal anti-inflammatory medications (NSAIDs) can relieve the pain and inflammation.
+In moderate or severe cases, doctors may recommend corticosteroids, such as prednisone, which are gradually decreased over 6 to 8 weeks.
 When corticosteroids are discontinued abruptly or too early, symptoms often return in full force.
 When symptoms of hyperthyroidism are severe, a beta-blocker may be recommended.

 If symptoms of hypothyroidism are severe or if hypothyroidism becomes permanent, synthetic thyroid hormone (levothyroxine) may be needed.